Xagħra Stone Circle

 The Xagħra Stone Circle (Iċ-Ċirku tax-Xagħra), also known as the Xagħra Hypogeum or the Brochtorff Circle, is a Neolithic funerary complex located in Xagħra, Gozo, Malta.
 It consists of a series of caves which were used to bury the dead, and which were surrounded by a walled enclosure.
 It mainly dates back to around 3000 to 2400 BC, although the earliest tombs at the site date back to 4100 to 3800 BC.
 The caves collapsed sometime before 2000 BC, and the site was later used for domestic and agricultural purposes.

 After being discovered in the late 18th century, the site was excavated in the 1820s before being reburied and forgotten.
-It was rediscovered in 1964, and major excavations took place between 1987 and 1994.
-It is the only prehistoric stone-enclosed hypogeum in Europe, and it is regarded as one of the most important archaeological sites in Malta along with the megalithic temples and the Hypogeum of Ħal-Saflieni.
-Recent dating through AMS has added scores of new date estimates of the burials as part of the ERC funded FRAGSUS project and the ToTL project.
+It was rediscovered in 1964, and major excavations took place from 1987 to 1994.
+It is the only prehistoric stone-enclosed hypogeum in Europe, and is regarded as one of the most important archaeological sites in Malta along with the megalithic temples and the Hypogeum of Ħal-Saflieni.
+Recent dating through AMS has added scores of new date estimates of the burials as part of the ERC-funded FRAGSUS project and the ToTL project.
 The isotopic studies indicate changing dietary and climatic conditions and link with broader changes in the local environment.

 Etymology

-When first discovered in 1788, the site was simply described as an "ancient structure" without a name.
+When first discovered in 1788, the site was simply described as an "ancient structure" without a name or description.
 After it was depicted in paintings by Charles Frederick de Brocktorff in the 1820s, the site was commonly referred to as the Brochtorff Circle, although it is not known who came up with this name.

 The site eventually became known as the Xagħra Stone Circle or the Gozo Stone Circle.
 According to the archaeologist David Trump, these names are misnomers because 'Stone Circles' in northern Europe and the British Isles refer to a different type of Neolithic structure.
 In 2009, Trump coined the term Xagħra Circle as the name best describing the site.